In New Brunswick, we have more than 60 recycling locations where you can drop off your leftover paint for free.

 - Undercoat and primers (e.g. metal, wood, etc.)

-- Empty containers of accepted products (must have original label and lid)
+- Empty containers of accepted products with original label (and original lid if liquid inside)

 - Anti-rust paint